rajasekarsarangapani/TimerOne-Atmega8/README.md

-# Timerone-Atmega8
+# TimerOne-Atmega8
-Timerone using 16bit Timer
+TimerOne using 16bit Timer

 This is modified from